Annual Meeting & Co-op Board

 Other important issues – such as long-term planning and whether to change electric rates – are also acted upon by the Board.
 Candidates will need a commitment and a desire to always strive to do what is in the best long-term interest of the cooperative and its members.

-A member in a district listed below may be a candidate for the Midwest Electric Board of Trustees.
+Any member in the district up for election may be a candidate for the Midwest Electric Board of Trustees.
 Interested members must obtain a petition from our office and get at least 15 valid signatures of members who reside within the district.

 Candidates must complete the official petition form.
 Petition forms typically are available in early spring.
 The properly completed petition must be filed in the co-op’s office by 8 a.m., May 2.
 Call us for more information, or for a copy of the Code of Regulations.